Archaea: Morphology

 Individual archaea range from 0.1 micrometers (μm) to over 15 μm in diameter, and occur in various shapes, commonly as spheres, rods, spirals or plates.
 Other morphologies in the Thermoproteota include irregularly shaped lobed cells in Sulfolobus, needle-like filaments that are less than half a micrometer in diameter in Thermofilum, and almost perfectly rectangular rods in Thermoproteus and Pyrobaculum.
 Archaea in the genus Haloquadratum such as Haloquadratum walsbyi are flat, square specimens that live in hypersaline pools.
 These unusual shapes are probably maintained by both their cell walls and a prokaryotic cytoskeleton.
 Proteins related to the cytoskeleton components of other organisms exist in archaea, and filaments form within their cells, but in contrast with other organisms, these cellular structures are poorly understood.
 In Thermoplasma and Ferroplasma the lack of a cell wall means that the cells have irregular shapes, and can resemble amoebae.

 Some species form aggregates or filaments of cells up to 200 μm long.
 These organisms can be prominent in biofilms.
 Notably, aggregates of Thermococcus coalescens cells fuse together in culture, forming single giant cells.
 Archaea in the genus Pyrodictium produce an elaborate multicell colony involving arrays of long, thin hollow tubes called cannulae that stick out from the cells' surfaces and connect them into a dense bush-like agglomeration.
 The function of these cannulae is not settled, but they may allow communication or nutrient exchange with neighbors.
 Multi-species colonies exist, such as the "string-of-pearls" community that was discovered in 2001 in a German swamp.
-Round whitish colonies of a novel Euryarchaeota species are spaced along thin filaments that can range up to 15 cm long; these filaments are made of a particular bacteria species.
+Round whitish colonies of a novel Methanobacteriati species are spaced along thin filaments that can range up to 15 cm long; these filaments are made of a particular bacteria species.